Ingles: Locations

+They also operate 9 Sav-mor Foods locations in North Carolina, South Carolina and Tennessee.

 Private label brands

 Ingles sells products with the Laura Lynn brand, named for Ingle's daughter Laura Lynn, now Laura Ingle Sharp.
 She worked in advertising for the chain starting in the 1970s and has been a member of the board of directors since 1997.
 The chain sells natural and organic products under the Harvest Farms label.
 A few other products are sold with the Ingles Best label.
+The brand of generic pharmacy products sold, Quality Choice, is not a brand exclusive to Ingles Markets.

 Competition

 Local and regional competitors include Food City, Food Lion, Harris Teeter, Harveys, Target, Aldi, Lidl, Walmart, Kroger, Lowes Foods, Publix, and United Grocery Outlet.